 …and much more, as may be required by the team and the project.
 Isn’t it more than you’d expect from a mere cog in the machine, a creator of wireframes and graphical user interfaces?
 And still, not all of Agile UX/UI designers rush into titling themselves ‘full-stack’.

 The first to cross your mind is probably the familiarity with proper development process and its limitations: it is a widespread belief that designers who understand code produce more realistic prototypes.

-Another major advantage of a full-stack designer is a more thorough understanding of the user’s needs and motivations, structure of the product, development process, marketing, and other details that create the context of a product development.
+Another major advantage of a full-stack UX designer in web development is a more thorough understanding of the user’s needs and motivations, structure of the product, development process, marketing, and other details that create the context of a product development.
 Such comprehensive thinking ultimately results in higher quality of the UX/UI design.

-Everyone enjoys a smoother cooperation and better grasp of the whole project picture, and employers benefit from keeping teams lean and diversified with less people.
+Everyone enjoys smoother cooperation and a better grasp of the whole project picture, and employers benefit from keeping teams lean and diversified with fewer people.
 Very short of perfection, isn’t it?

 Unfortunately, we know too well that neither unicorns nor perfection can exist.
 First of all, no one can be an expert in everything, even if ‘everything’ is limited to only software product development.
 With the industry growing at such a fast rate, there is something new to learn by the end of each day.
 Having dozens of technologies, practices, and skills to keep up to date, it’s easy to lose the focus, but increasingly difficult to find the time for everything.